LedumaMoshoeshoe/SQL_Projects/README.md

-# librarymanagementsystem
+# SQL_Projects
-A library management system, I created using SQL on SSMS
+Systems, I created using SQL on SSMS